We will have two Keynote Speakers at each Outlook conference in 2017

 Susan le Jeune d'Allegeershecque, British High Commissioner to Canada

-Susan le Jeune d'Allergeershecque will become Britain's High Commissioner in Ottawa in September 2017.
+Susan le Jeune d'Allergeershecque became Britain's High Commissioner in Ottawa in September 2017.
 Her previous diplomatic appointments include HM Ambassador to Austria and UK Permanent Representative to UN and other International Organizations in Vienna from 2012-2016, and Consul General and Counsellor, Change Management at British Embassy in Washington from 2005-2007.
 She has also served in a variety of diplomatic roles in Singapore, Venezuela and Columbia, and worked in the Foreign and Commonwealth Office since joining HM Diplomatic Service in 1985.

 Ms le Jeune d'Allegeershecque is a graduate of Bristol University (1985) and the London School of Economics, where she earned her MSC in International Strategy and Diplomacy (2012).
 She is married with two sons (21 and 22).